And let there be light! Kevin McCorry has arrived in the world. A photograph of me in my bedroom in 1968.

 My mother worked at the V.O.N. office in the Miramichi Regional Hospital, and while we were residents of the trailer park next to the Bathurst highway, I stayed daily with the Nickolitian family, who had a house just beyond the limits of the near-Bathurst highway trailer park.
 The Nickolitian children were several years senior to me.
 All that I remember about my many hours as a guest of the Nickolitians is that one of the daughters had green eyes, Romper Room was watched on television at 10 o'clock, and the Nickolitian canine one day bit me- and I bled, resulting in a fear of dogs.
 Now, this is a surprising revelation, for all who have read my Littlest Hobo Page!

-In 1970, we moved to a trailer park in Newcastle.
+In summer of 1970, we moved to a trailer park in Newcastle.
 Our mobile home was located at the back of the trailer park, and railway tracks were a short distance behind our place, through a clump of trees on a slight incline.
 I used to run up to the tracks to watch the trains pass.
 To the right of our trailer was a wooded field, where acquaintances sometimes flew kites.

 Due to my mother's weekday work schedule, I was the responsibility, Monday through Friday, of Mrs. Waye, a lady who lived just outside of the Newcastle trailer park.
-Her two sons, Jimmy and Willie, collected comic books, and I loved to read them.
+Her two sons, Jimmy and Dwayne, collected comic books, and I loved to read them.
 Jimmy was the same age as myself, but our temperaments were drastically different.
 He was verbally and physically aggressive- and rather intimidating.
 I learned quickly that it was in my best interest to cooperate unconditionally with him to the extent that, in our relationship (one of necessity rather than one of choice on either of our parts, I believe), he was dominant while I was passive.
 This was no doubt a significant factor in the development of shy aspects of my personality.
 Certainly, lack of siblings and a dearth of friends and interaction with peers in my earliest years also contributed to my shyness, which I would gradually, though by no means entirely, overcome in more agreeable surroundings.

 The more agreeable surroundings to which I refer, would be in the village of Douglastown, where I was to live from 1972 to 1977 (Era 2).
 Miramichiers have a reputation for modesty and friendliness, which I believe is indeed very true.
 But within the Miramichi area, there are, I believe, differences, variations in the congeniality of the populace.
 Douglastown seemed to me to be a friendlier place than Newcastle, with Chatham friendlier than Newcastle but less so than Douglastown.
 I think that this has something to do with Newcastle being more city-like in its distribution of homes and businesses and in its function as an administrative hub for the Miramichi region.
 The New Brunswick capital city of Fredericton, consisting largely of bureaucrats and university professors and a service sector catering to officious types, tends to be a Jones-competing-against-Smith community of upward-mobiles seeking "coolness" or permitted entry into coveted, exclusive cliques.
 As such, Fredericton is a much less accommodating and accessible place than is the Miramichi, as I was to discover in years to come (in Era 3).
 Within the Miramichi, Newcastle is slightly more bureaucratic than is Chatham, which was, in the 1970s, a military and industrial community.
 And Douglastown, being semi-rural in those years and offering a more relaxed pace of life, was the true centre of Miramichi hospitality.